Experts in Compensation Plan Design

 • 3 months of post-project support

-When you need more in-depth assistance in clarifying business objectives, streamlining your organization structure, improving accountabilities and role definition, and are developing incentive plans for several interconnected roles for a large staff, we recommend a Full Service Incentive Plan Project.
-This solution features on-site meetings with our developers and your design team, and is often selected by medium-sized to larger companies, or small companies undergoing significant transition.
+When you need to clarify your business objectives, streamline your organization structure, improve employee accountabilities, AND want to develop plans for several interconnected roles, a Full-Service Compensation Project does it all!
+This project features multiple virtual meetings with our developers and your design team and is often selected by medium-sized to larger companies, as well as small companies undergoing major transformations.

 • Business goal clarification

-• Compensation plan design for all roles in scope (salary bands and incentives)
+• Incentive compensation plan design for all roles in scope

 • Development of career levels for highly populated roles